 , Professor, Humphrey School of Public Affairs

-flexibility.
-Currently, although commuters have expressed a strong desire to have more flexibility--to drive some days and use transit other days, many employers do not offer any transportation benefit products that give them this flexibility.
+The Parking FlexPass at ABC Ramps project is an innovative way to leverage existing transportation infrastructure and systems to address our region's mobility challenges and reduce single-occupancy vehicle (SOV) travel to downtown Minneapolis.
+The project aims to build a program with broad organizational support that allows ABC Ramps parking contract holders to have more commute mode flexibility.
+Currently, although commuters have expressed a strong desire to have more flexibility--to drive some days and use transit other days--many employers do not offer any transportation benefit products that give them this flexibility.
 Transportation benefit packages tend to offer benefits for either parking or transit, not both.
-This project will create a product that that employers can include in their benefits packages that allows commuters to have a guaranteed parking space on days they need to drive and use transit on other days.
-The product could provide other benefits such as access to car share, bike share, carpooling and more.
+This project will create a product that employers can include in their benefits packages that allows commuters to have a guaranteed parking space on days they need to drive and use transit on other days.
+The product could provide other benefits such as access to car share, bike share, carpooling, and more.
 This project is a result of study findings from the ABC Ramps Transportation Options Program Plan.
 The project will greatly benefit commuters by offering more commute mode flexibility and will significantly reduce peak-hour traffic congestion for downtown Minneapolis commuters.